aniketrajnish/sgi-introduction-course/README.md

 ```
 Now, navigate to this directory in MATLAB.

 You are now ready to do your first exercise!
+Previous commit.